Code-Institute-Submissions/Helpdesk-Micro/README.md

 -   [Lighthouse](https://developers.google.com/web/tools/lighthouse)

-### Testing User Stories from User Experience (UX) Section
+### Testing User Stories

 -   #### User Goals

     1. As a First Time Visitor, I want easily manage, create and complete IT Helpdesk calls for my organisation.

-        1. Upon entering the site, after login, users are greeted with a clean and easily readable navigation bar and a list of all existing helpdesk tickets.
+        -   Upon entering the site, after login, users are greeted with a clean and easily readable navigation bar and a list of all open helpdesk tickets.

+    2. As a user of the website, I want to be able to update helpdesk tickets with additional information and view all previous updates.

+        -   There are two methods to add an update to an existing ticket.
+There is a 'quick update' button accessible once a ticket has been expanded in any of the four main views - all open, all held, all closed and all tickets.
+The second method of adding an update is the 'new update' button that is visible after clicking the 'all updates' button in the expanded ticket view.
+The 'all updates' button also allows a user to see all previous updates that ave been added to that ticket.

-    2. As a First Time Visitor, I want to reminisce about the 80's.
+    3. As a user of the website, I want to be able to add, view, update and delete members of the organisation's staff.

-        1. The site is deliberately styled with a retro feel to invoke nostalgic feelings for the user.
-        2. The game cards contain images from the decade which should invoke those same nostalgic feelings.
+        -   All exsting staff members are visble once a user has navigated to the 'All end users' page from the navigation bar.
+This page shows a card for each end user and contains important information such as end user name, mail address, telephone number and department.
+The card also has edit button should an end users information require amending.
+The delete button, also available on the user card allows deletion of that user should they no longer be required.

+        -   Also availble from the navigation menu is 'add end user'.
+This page contains a form with fields for name, email address, telephone number and department.
+Submitting this form creates a new end user record.

+    4. As a user of the website, I also want to be able to add, view, update (including login details) and delete members of the Administrators team who have access to this site and are able to perform all of the above actions.

+        -   All exsting Admin members are visble once a user has navigated to the 'All admin users' page from the navigation bar.
+This page shows a card for each Admin user.
+The card also has edit button should an Admin users name or password require amending.
+The delete button, also available on the Admin user card allows deletion of that user should they no longer be required.
+An Admin user is unable to delete their own card as the delete button is removed for the logged in user.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Mozilla Firefox browsers for desktop.
+-   The website was tested on Google Chrome, Internet Explorer, old Microsoft Edge, new Microsoft Edge and Mozilla Firefox browsers for desktop.
+In each of the browsers, the following were tested to ensure functionality:

+    -   Login & logout
+    -   Create and edit tickets
+    -   Create, edit and delete end users
+    -   Create, edit and delete Admin users
+    -   Create and delete ticket updates

 -   The website was tested on Google Chrome, Safari, Samsung Internet and Amazon Silk on mobile devices.
+In each of the browsers, the following were tested to ensure functionality:

+    -   Login & logout
+    -   Create and edit tickets
+    -   Create, edit and delete end users
+    -   Create, edit and delete Admin users
+    -   Create and delete ticket updates

--   The website was viewed on a variety of devices such as Windows Desktop, Windows Laptop, Samsung S8, Samsung S9, Samsung S3 tablet, Motorola G4, Amazon Fire, iPhone7, iPhone 8.
+-   The website was viewed on a variety of devices such as Windows Desktop, Windows Laptop, Samsung S8, Samsung S20, Samsung S3 tablet, Motorola G4, Amazon Fire, iPhone7, iPhone 8.
 -   Frequent tests were undertaken after major code changes to ensure cross-browser and cross-device compatibility.
 -   Friends and family members of ages ranging from 3 to 73, were asked to review the site and documentation to point out any bugs and/or user experience issues.
 -   Google Lighthouse devloper tool in Google Chrome dev tools was used to ensure pages meet best practice.